WillowwwTheREFangirl/Hyprland-Dotfiles/README.md

 # Hyprland-Dotfiles
 A config of all my dotfiles for Hyprland. should work for any arch-based distro.

-This repository includes configuration for:
+This repository includes configurations for the following:

     Window Managers: Hyprland
     Terminals: ghostty